tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-ssis-configuration-editor.md

 <span style="font-family: verdana,geneva;"><span style="font-size: small;"> </span></span>

 <span style="font-family: verdana,geneva;"><span style="font-size: small;">In a production setting and more commonly in my own practices, Business Intelligence Studio or any version of Visual Studio is not allowed as a standard installation.
 This is to prevent unwanted use of resources on the server.
 Servers should be built and maintained for their distinct purpose.
-A database server’s purpose is not to be a development ready machine.
+A database server's purpose is not to be a development ready machine.
 SSIS Configuration Editor assists in not having those IDEs on the servers by allowing a thin and simple method to configure configuration files.</span></span>

 <span style="font-family: verdana,geneva;"><span style="font-size: small;"> </span></span>